 In this stanza, the speaker finally refers to the past- the reason that she is oppressed and resented to this day.
 She calls slavery “history’s shame” and she proclaims that she will not be held down by the past, even if it is “rooted in pain.”

-In the final stanza, the speaker reveals that she intends to leave behind all the effects of slavery and the history of oppression with intent to rise above it.
-She claims that she will leave behind the “terror and fear” and that she will rise above the pain and the oppression “into a daybreak that’s wondrously clear.”
+In the final stanza, the speaker reveals that she intends to leave behind all the effects of slavery and the history of oppression with the intent to rise above it.
+She claims that she will leave behind the “terror and fear” and that she will rise above the pain and the oppression “Into a daybreak that’s wondrously clear.”